nlambert18/Team88_final/README.md

 Use username clinicmanager and password Cl1n1cM@n@ger to log in.
 Create new customer.
 Enter info on required fields and hit submit.

+Run the command and look for the container ids for redis and kafka: docker ps Look for the customer you created in Redis (you should see JSON with customer data) From the terminal type: docker exec -it team88_final_redis_1 redis-cli From the terminal type: keys **
+You will see the list of all the Redis tables
+Type: zrange Customer 0 -1